MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/unsolicited-advice-for-those-holding-token-sales.md

 ---
-title: Unsolicited advice for those holding token sales
+title: Unsolicited Advice for Those Holding Token Sales
 description: Best Of
 priority: 30
 date_published: '2017-07-05'
 date_modified: '2019-07-08'
 ---

-This is part of a series where Taylor pulls sweet comments she has made or found over the years in the hopes that they can be useful, searchable, remembered, referenced, and / or aid in the creation of future Knowledge Base posts.
-Many are unpolished and contain typos, specific references to previous discussions or the user, and gratuitous cursing.
+This is part of a series where Taylor pulls sweet comments she has made or found over the years in the hope that they can be useful, searchable, remembered, referenced, and / or aid in the creation of future Knowledge Base posts.
+Many are unpolished and may contain specific references to previous discussions or the user.

 ---